ktaylor63/southeast/site/content/about/leadership.md

 David has served as a volunteer youth sports coach for 38 teams, ages 4 to 18, dating back to 1989 in basketball, baseball, softball, and soccer.
 His very best times, though, are spent with his best friend and wife of 21 years and their three children doing faith-based volunteering, fishing, canoeing, hiking, camping, hunting, and other outdoor-activities.

+## Jackie Parrish, Assistant Regional Director, Budget and Administration

+{{< figure class="photo-right" src="/images/pages/jackie-parrish-bio.jpg" alt="A woman and her two children in front of a forrested mountain." >}}

+Jackie Parrish has served since 2003 as the Assistant Regional Director for Budget and Administration for the U.S. Fish and Wildlife Service, Southeast Region.
+Jackie provides support to other Regional leaders and their field stations in areas such as, budgeting and finance, contracting, safety, security, general services, human resources, information technology, and engineering.

+Jackie began her federal career with the U.S. Navy, serving in a number of field management positions, in areas such as construction, natural resources, health and safety, historic properties, military housing, and business functions, such as contracting, finance, and human resources.
+Jackie left the Navy in 1991 and joined the Navy’s civilian workforce in a similar capacity.
+In 1993 she was selected for an executive development program that sent her to EPA’s headquarters as the Base Closure Coordinator, followed by a position with DoD working on environmental cleanup of closing bases.
+In 1995, she went to Office of Management and Budget, where she worked on issues, such as the cleanup of the nuclear weapons complex and military construction.
+She left OMB in 1998 for a position with the Centers for Disease Control and Prevention in Atlanta as an Associate Director for Policy, Evaluation, and Legislation.

+Jackie spent her childhood in rural Maryland where her family was active in scouting, camping, fishing, and hunting.
+As a young teen her family moved to Florence, South Carolina, where Jackie first realized her passion to help others by volunteering her evenings and weekends tutoring disadvantaged, minority students to help them to pursue their academic and career goals.
+After high school, she attended the U.S. Naval Academy in Annapolis, Maryland, graduating in 1985 with a B.S. in Chemistry.

+Jackie and her children live in Suwanee, Georgia where they active in their Church and Georgia Christian Dance Theater.
+She enjoys running and hiking with her children.

 ## Jeffrey Fleming, Assistant Regional Director, External Affairs

 Jeff Fleming serves as Assistant Regional Director for External Affairs in the U.S. Fish and Wildlife Service's Southeast Region.
 He joined the Region's leadership team in December 2004.
 He joined the Service's Office of Public Affairs at its headquarters in July 2003.